The Sea Hawk: Plot summary

 Lionel has taken possession of Penarrow.
 He is now betrothed to Rosamund, who believes that Oliver murdered her brother.
 Sakr-el-Bahr carries them off to Algiers to be sold as slaves.
-The Basha sees Rosamund in the market and becomes infatuated with her, planning to buy her for himself.
-However, he does not have enough ready cash to meet the high bid, and Sakr-el-Bahr wins her instead.
+The Basha takes a fancy to Rosamund, and plans to buy her himself.
+The Basha does not have enough ready cash to meet the high bid, and Sakr-el-Bahr wins her instead.
 The Basha threatens to take her by force, but Sakr-el-Bahr marries her, foiling the Basha's efforts.
-He also buys Lionel and tricks him into revealing to Rosamund the truth about Peter's death.
-Rosamund is horrified at Lionel's lies and treachery, calls him a coward, and dismisses him from her, before Sakr-el-Bahr condemns him to serve as a rower in his own galley.
-Sir Oliver realizes how strong his guilt must have appeared to Rosamund, and loses his hatred for her.
+He also buys Lionel and tricks him into revealing the truth about Peter's death.